dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.9.5_ Invoking the service's removeProfile method should invoke the GraphQLClientService's mutation method with the passed parameters"
 !!! success "_i.9.6_ After invoking the service's assignInstallations method should return the modified profile correctly" !!! success "_i.9.7_ Invoking the service's assign installations and afterwards unassignInstallations method should return the modified profile without any installations"
+!!! failure "_i.9.8_ After invoking the service's getProfileUpdates method the Observable should be next with the correct profile"

 ## Installation service